-Fishing locations Lake Burrumbeet is a large and shallow lake 20 kilometres west of Ballarat.
-It has established a big reputation as a renowned Carp hot spot.
+Lake Burrumbeet is a large and shallow freshwater lake roughly 20 kilometres west of township Ballarat and 90 minutes drive from Melbourne.
+This lake has established a big reputation as a renowned Carp fishing hot spot.
 Water levels have slowly been declining and last year the water levels were so low that carp were collected by hand in the hundreds.
-Its a great spot which attracts families for camping, boating, kayaking, fishing, picnics and walking.
+It’s a great spot which attracts families for camping, boating, kayaking, fishing, picnics and walking.
 Families often staying by the nearby caravan park or racetrack.
-The lake was recently closed due to a blue green algae breakout so please read up on local reports before heading out there.
+The lake was recently closed due to a blue-green algae breakout so please read up on local reports before heading out there.

-Always carry your Victorian fishing license, FishingMad encourage ‘catch & release’ of all native species to help maintain the water quality within the lake however European Carp must not be returned.
+Remember to always carry your Victorian fishing license, European Carp must not be returned, FishingMad encourages ‘catch & release’ of all native species to help maintain the water quality within the lake.

 Additions and corrections of this location